You are here

 The TSS Professional Learning System is meant to integrate into your existing equitable multi-level system of support (EMLSS) to promote maximum sustainability and to ensure the implementation is meaningful and manageable.

-Wisconsin’s trauma sensitive schools model includes six guiding principles: safety, trustworthiness, cultural responsiveness, empowerment, collaboration, and choice.
+The TSS Theory of Change is grounded in the following principles: safety, trustworthiness, collaboration, choice, empowerment, and cultural responsiveness.
 The handout below provides an overview of each guiding principle.

 Wisconsin’s Trauma Sensitive Schools Guiding Principles